 On September 22, 2022, the REIT acquired two MHCs in Louisville, Kentucky and Bloomington, Illinois which included 584 lots and 97 rental homes for \$32,300.
-At closing the REIT borrowed \$8,600 from a life insurance lender, for which one the MHCs was the collateral.
+Combined occupancy of these two MHCs was 79% as of time of the acquisition.
+At closing, the REIT borrowed \$8,600 from a life insurance lender, for which one MHC was the collateral.
 The interest rate on the note is 4.86% for 20 years with the first 72 monthly payments being interest only.